Sensitivity of Neutron Star Observations to Three-nucleon Forces: Methods and observations

 \subsection{Simulations for 2G and 3G detectors}

-We simulate\footnote{We limit the number of events in our catalogue since for more than $\sim 30$ observations the wrong choice of population model can bias bias the parameter estimation results \cite{Wysocki:2020myz}.} 30 binary neutron star events for two choices of the three-body strength, $\alpha=1$ and $\alpha=1.3$, either for a network (HLV) composed by the LIGO Hanford, LIGO Livingston, and Virgo detectors at design sensitivity~\cite{Pitkin:2011yk}, or for the future third-generation interferometer Einstein Telescope in its ET-D configuration~\cite{Hild:2010id}.
+We simulate\footnote{We limit our catalogue to 30 events because the recovery of the EOS is expected to be biased by a mismodelling of the underlying BNS population distribution if the number of sources exceeds $\sim30$ \cite{Wysocki:2020myz}.} 30 binary neutron star events for two choices of the three-body strength, $\alpha=1$ and $\alpha=1.3$, either for a network (HLV) composed by the LIGO Hanford, LIGO Livingston, and Virgo detectors at design sensitivity~\cite{Pitkin:2011yk}, or for the future third-generation interferometer Einstein Telescope in its ET-D configuration~\cite{Hild:2010id}.
 We inject 64-second long waveforms into a zero-noise configuration as described in~\cite{Wade:2014vqa}, with sky location and inclination uniformily distributed over the sky.
 Posterior parameters are recovered using the \texttt{bilby} software \cite{Ashton:2018jfp, Romero-Shaw:2020owr} for GW injections and parameter estimation.
 For both injection and recovery, we model binary neutron star signals with the \texttt{IMRPhenomPv2\_NRTidal} waveform template~\cite{Dietrich:2017aum,Dietrich:2018uni}.
 Injected binaries are nonspinning, while component spins are recovered imposing a low-spin prior $\chi_{1,2}\in[-0.05,0.05]$ and assuming that spins are (anti-) aligned.

 We assume that tidal parameters are recovered uniformly w.r.t.~$\tilde{\Lambda}$ and the tidal parameter $\delta\Lambda$ which contributes at higher post-Newtonian order in the waveform phase expansion \cite{Castro:2022mpw}, with the additional constraint that the individual deformabilities $\Lambda_{1,2}$ of the binary components lie between $0$ and $5000$.